AmitKumarDas/Decisions/blogs/cas_config.md

 - Last Updated On: 01 Mar 2019

 ### Motivation
 Desire to apply, inject, merge configuration against targeted resources in a kubernetes cluster.
-We shall also attempt to run commands against the targeted resources if it fits into the design of cas config.
+It may also attempt to run commands against the targeted resources (e.g. `kubectl exec`) if it fits into the design of cas config.

 ### High Level Design
 - CASConfig is a kubernetes _custom resource_